awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 PostgreSQL version 13\.4 is now available on Amazon RDS\.
 PostgreSQL contains several improvements that were announced in [PostgreSQL 13\.4](https://www.postgresql.org/docs/release/13.4/)\.

 This version also includes the following changes:
++ The flow\_control extension version 1\.0 is added in this release\.

-+ The [spi module](https://www.postgresql.org/docs/13/contrib-spi.html) extensions refint, autoinc, inset\_username, and moddatetime version 1\.0 are added\.
+  The [spi module](https://www.postgresql.org/docs/13/contrib-spi.html) extensions refint, autoinc, inset\_username, and moddatetime version 1\.0 are added\.
 + The [pgrouting](http://docs.pgrouting.org/latest/en/index.html) extension is updated to version 3\.1\.3\.
 + The `pglogical` extension is updated to version 2\.4\.0\.
 + The [PostGIS\.net](https://postgis.net/) extension is updated to version 3\.1\.4, along with the following related extensions: